-Statement of Corporate Governance 1 July 2021 - 30 June 2022
+Statement of Corporate Governance 1 July 2023 - 30 June 2024

-The College of Legal Practice Limited (the "College") was incorporated in 2018 in the UK and is a wholly owned subsidiary of the COL Hold Co Pty Ltd. The COL Hold Co Pty Ltd is a wholly owned subsidiary of The College of Law Limited ("COL").
-COL was established in 1974 and is a not-for-profit provider of postgraduate legal education in Australasia and New Zealand.
+The College of Legal Practice Limited (the "College") was incorporated in 2018 in the UK and is a wholly owned subsidiary of the COL Hold Co Pty Ltd. The College of Law Limited ("COL") ultimately owns the COL Hold CO Pty Ltd. COL was established in 1974 and is a not-for-profit provider of postgraduate legal education in Australasia and New Zealand.
 The College is regulated by the Office for Students ("OfS") and appears on its Register of officially recognised Higher Education providers.
 This statement of corporate governance provides an overview of governance at the College, including the processes by which we ensure transparency, enable the student voice to be heard, manage risk, and assure the application of robust internal controls.
-As the Chair of the Board of Directors ("the Board"), I take a leading role in ensuring that good governance is exercised by the College.
+The Chair of the Board of Directors ("the Board") takes a leading role in ensuring that good governance is exercised by the College.